Tis the season to be jolly… true.

 But while the holidays can keep you busy, you should never let it disrupt your daily oral health care routine.

-In fact, this is an especially important time to look after your teeth, as the sugary treats around are more plenty than usual.
+In fact, this is an especially important time to look after your teeth, as the sugary treats around are more plentiful than usual.

 Keep your holiday smile bright by following these tips.